preservim/vim-thematic/README.markdown

 $ defaults write org.vim.MacVim MMNativeFullScreen 0
 ```

-(Note: the above command may or may not work for you in Yosemite (OS X 10.10).
-For example, I was experiencing 'screen tearing' and had to revert to the setting
-below.)

 Or, if you prefer that your fullscreen window float against a standard
 background:

 ```
 $ defaults write org.vim.MacVim MMNativeFullScreen 1
 ```

+(Note: due to OSX/MacVim bugs, `fullscreen` may or may not work
+for you in Yosemite (OS X 10.10).
+For example, you might encounter a persistent
+menu bar, an odd screen offset, or screen tearing.
+In such cases, try
+`set lines=` or `set columns=` with reduced values to fix things.)

 ### Q: How can I apply my own custom highlights?